urifa/solidity-notes/README.md

 ### Reference Types

 Values of reference type can be modified through multiple different names, so when using a reference type, you need to explicitly provide the data location where the type is stored: `storage`, `memory` or `calldata`.

-Data locations are not only relevant for persistency of data, but also for the semantics of assignments.
+It is not only relevant for persistency of data, but also for the semantics of assignments.

 - Assignments between `storage` and `memory` always create an independent copy.
 - Assignments from `memory` to `memory` only create references, so changes to one memory variable are also visible in all other memory variables referring to the same data.
 - Assignments from `storage` to a local storage variable also only assign a reference.

+Reference type values in Solidity are arrays, structs and mappings.
+The data location needs to be specified when passing one of these data types as parameters in functions.
+Data location, in fact, can only be specified for these data types.

 #### Arrays

 Arrays are data structures that holds a list of other types.
-They are declared using the data type of the elements with brackets followed by the name of the array: `<element_data_type>[] <array_name>`.

 Arrays can have a compile-time fixed size, or a dynamic size.
 Array elements can be of any type, including mapping or struct.
-Arrays are declared using the data type of their members and followed by squared brackets.

-In this example we declare two arrays: a fixed size array called "arr1", which we assign a value to it, and a dynamic size array called "arr2", which is empty:
+You can declare a variable with an array data type indicating the data type of their elements with brackets followed by the name of the array.
+The syntax is the following: `<element_data_type>[] <variable_name>` for fixed size arrays and `<element_data_type>[<n>] <variable_name>` for dynamic arrays.
+These are some examples:

 ```
 uint[3] public arr1 = [1, 2, 3];
 uint[] public arr2;
 ```

 Memory arrays with dynamic length can be created using the `new` operator.
-As opposed to storage arrays, it is not possible to resize memory arrays  (e.g. the `.push` member function is not available).
+As opposed to storage arrays, it is not possible to resize memory arrays.

-Arrays accept some members.
-The most important ones are `<array>.length`, `<array>.push()` and `<array>.pop()`.
-Both `<array>.push()` and `<array>.pop()` are only available for dynamic storage arrays and has a gas cost.

-Here you can see some examples using these members with the two arrays declared before:
+Array data types come with some members.
+The most important ones are `<array>.length`, which prints the length of the given array, `<array>.push(<el>)` which appends a given element at the end of the array, and `<array>.pop()`, which removes an element from the end of the array.
+These are some examples:

 ```
 arr1.length;  // Query the length of arr1
-arr2.push(x);  // Append a given element at the end of arr2
+arr2.push(1);  // Append the value 1 at the end of arr2
 arr2.pop();  // Remove an element from the end of the array
 ```

+Both `<array>.push(<el>)` and `<array>.pop()` are only available for dynamic storage arrays and have a gas cost.

 #### Structs

 Struct data types provides a way of grouping together related data.
-Structs are declared using the `struct` keyword, followed by the name of the struct, following this syntax: `struct <StructName> {}`.

-A struct can contain different variables of parameters, which can be declared as other variable, indicating its data type followed by the name of the paramenter.
-All struct parameters are indexed.

 In all functions, a struct type is assigned to a local variable with data location `storage`.
 This does not copy the struct but only stores a reference so that assignments to members of the local variable actually write to the state.

-Once you declare an struct, it will result on a type on its own, so you can declare a variable containing an instance of that struct, indicating the name of the struct as the data type for the variable.

-You can query for the different variables of a struct instance using the dot notation: `<struct_instance>.<parameter_name>`

-In this example we declare a struct named "Book", which contains three properties and defines its own struct type.
-Then, we create two variables, "book1" and "book2" of the type "Book".
-This variables will contian different instances of this previous defined struct.
-The variable "book1" is initialized, and the variable "book2" is only declared, so their values will need to be set later on through a function.
+Structs are declared using the `struct` keyword, followed by the name of the struct.
+The syntax is the following: `struct <StructName> { // Parameters}`.
+Struct parameters are declared as other variables.
+This is an example:

 ```
 struct Book {